seashell/drago/docs/docs/commands/connection/update.md

-# Command: interface list
+# Command: connection update

-The `interface list` command is used to list all available interfaces.
+The `connection update` command is used to update an existing connection.

 ## Usage

 ```
-drago interface list [options]
+drago connection update [options] <id>
 ```

 ## General Options